Restless legs syndrome (RLS) is defined by four essential criteria

 for Restless Legs Syndrome

 agents, opioids, benzodiazepines and anticonvulsants.
-FDA has approved the
+FDA approved the

 Opioids such as codeine, hydrocodone, oxycodone 5 mg, propoxyphene 65 mg, tramadol 50 mg can be used on an intermittent basis to help the discomfort of restless legs syndrome.
 However, they can cause constipation, urinary retention, sleepiness or cognitive changes.
 Tolerance and dependence possible with higher doses of stronger agents.
 Only use opioids in severe cases.